 In 1983, as part of their swan-song Masterpiece series, King released a special limited edition of 15 of Blue Note’s most desirable titles.
 Though a number of series called “Masterpiece” were issued, Masterpiece Replica 15 stands out.
 They claim to be perfect replicas: no Japanese markings, pressed on ultra heavy vinyl, with the suggestion they “match of original Blue Note sonically”

 The replica exhibits all the usual King pressing plant symbols.
 It looks like a standard production run, albeit on thicker vinyl, which has no effect on the sound.
 I would hazard nothing has been done with the sound except a generous sprinkling of marketing hype (like King could say to the engineers: Hey guys, special job, make this one sound better than usual, you know, “like the original”.
-If only).
-As with all King pressings, the audio quality is very good but falls short of the original pressing, which I eventually added to my collection, though nice to have both feisty mono and silky stereo.
+If only!).
+As with all King pressings, the audio quality is OK but falls short of the original pressing.
+My one Replica has actually a rather dull and wooden sound.

-The King Replica (left) original (right) – missed opportunity – no ear.
-Also not uncommon, lack of colour fidelity, overplaying yellow to create a cream tint results in blue tilted towards green.
+The King “replica” label (above left) original (right): missed replica opportunity – no ear.
+Also lack of colour fidelity, excess yellow to create a cream tint results in blue tilted towards cyan/green.

 Perhaps this is something more of us would like to play – if we knew where to get it.
 Lee Morgan, Sonny Clark, Grant Green feature heavily on the agenda of Japanese jazz enthusiasts.
 It’s enough to make you want to move to Japan.
 Note catalogue number 83023 is pure local invention.

 A dozen or so Blue Note titles were reissued with facsimile United Artists Blue label/white b, no irony intended, as the blue label is not considered collectable today.

 Note addition of not one but two guitarists to the ensemble.
 Musical jazz fusion waves.